missionpinball/mpf-docs/docs/tools/monitor/customization.md

 passing `-i imagename.etc` will find a file with that name in the `monitor/` folder, and use it instead.
 PNG, JPG, BMP, GIF are supported, though GIF will only show the first frame, no animation.

+Use space or comma separated image names if specifying multiple, ex: `-i img1.jpg,img2.png`

+### Mass load playfield images

+Instead of using the `-i` option to specify files one at a time, if you just want to load all images found in the `monitor/` folder, pass the option `-is`.

 ### Connect to alternative/remote MPF server

 Monitor will attempt to connect to MPF at localhost:5051 by default.
 To change this,